 We will use an instructional ensemble whose core program (vocabulary, conversation, grammar, and culture) is designed to prepare students to sample the menu of open-ended communicative and cultural expansion activities (video, literary and cultural readings, portraits and profiles, games) included at the end of each chapter.

-The course is conducted almost entirely in French.
-The course also requires the completion of activities.
+The course is conducted entirely in French.
+The course also requires the completion of the workbooks that are part of the student package and included in the purchase of the textbook.